AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

 \subsection{Evaluation Metrics}

-We evaluate each trial along three phases of the worm lifecycle. \textbf{Persistence}~($\varphi_1$) is assessed by reading the victim's \texttt{AGENTS.md} configuration file after the attack interaction and checking for payload-specific keywords via substring matching. \textbf{Execution}~($\varphi_2$) is assessed via real-execution verification: after a successful persistence event, we trigger a fresh session restart and check for payload-specific file artifacts on the host filesystem, providing ground-truth confirmation that the payload actually fires.
+Each trial is evaluated along three phases of the worm lifecycle. \textbf{Persistence}~($\varphi_1$) is assessed by reading the victim's \texttt{AGENTS.md} configuration file after the attack interaction and checking for payload-specific keywords via substring matching. \textbf{Execution}~($\varphi_2$) is assessed via real-execution verification: after a successful persistence event, a fresh session restart is triggered and payload-specific file artifacts are checked on the host filesystem, providing ground-truth confirmation that the payload fires.
 Each payload produces a distinct marker: P1 writes a host identity file, P2 generates a completion-tagged log, and P3 produces a C2 beacon file confirming successful URL fetch and task execution. \textbf{Propagation}~($\varphi_3$) is assessed by issuing a routine, benign prompt in a fresh channel and evaluating whether the infected agent's subsequent response includes the payload.
 A trial achieves overall success if and only if all three phases succeed.
 Attack success rates are reported per cell and per phase.